werval/werval-skel-gradle/README.md

 This QiWeb application was generated from `git@scm.codeartisans.org/qiweb/qiweb-skel-gradle` tag `0.2`

-To run in development mode: `gradle devshell`
+To run in development mode: `./gradlew devshell`

-To run in production mode: `gradle start`
+To run in production mode: `./gradlew start`

-To run tests: `gradle check`
+To run tests: `./gradlew check`

 The QiWeb documentation is available at http://localhost:23023/@doc in development mode.